XSEDE/ipf/docs/INSTALL.md

 *These dependencies are encoded in the RPM.*

 ## Installation
+There are two recommended ways to install IPF: you can use pip install, or you can install from the XSEDE RPMs on software.xsede.org.

-The default and recommended way to install IPF is from RPM to the directories /usr/lib/python-`<VERSION>`/site-packages/ipf, /etc/ipf, /var/ipf).
+Installing IPF from RPMs will put it in the directories /usr/lib/python-`<VERSION>`/site-packages/ipf, /etc/ipf, /var/ipf).

-To install to an alternate location install from the tar.gz.
+To install to an alternate location install we recommend using pip.

+### Pip installation

+To install using pip, you need to have the pip package installed in an appropriate version of Python (3.6+).
+We recommend using venv to manage python installations.
+More information on venv can be found at https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

+Once you have a python 3.6 environment (whether venv or not), installation is as simple as:

+$ pip install ipf

 ### RPM Installation